DeAndre McCoy

 Substance Abuse Prevention Counselor

-Substance Abuse Prevention Counselors (SAPC) at Arlington County Public School play a crucial role in supporting schools by facilitating psycho-education lessons and implementing prevention activities.
+Substance Abuse Counselors (SAC) at Arlington County Public School play a crucial role in supporting schools by facilitating psycho-education lessons and implementing prevention activities.
 They coordinate services and referrals, assist students in identifying early risk factors, and encourage access to support and resources.
-SAPC's collaborate with families and the community to promote protective factors, provide presentations in schools and the community, and offer staff training on current trends.
+SAC's collaborate with families and the community to promote protective factors, provide presentations in schools and the community, and offer staff training on current trends.
 They also support schools with substance use concerns through early intervention.

 Substance Abuse Prevention Resources